 When we saw this trio, there were so many cars jammed up on the road we couldn’t get passed.
 So I opened the sunroof and snapped off a quick shot from the safety of the car.

 And finally a note about the weather!
-As you can see from this photo, the Canadian Rockies can be very cold even in July which is when this photo was taken.
-You’ll want to bring layers and be prepared for rain and snow in the higher elevations, even in the summer.
+The Canadian Rockies can be very cold even in July!
+This photo was taken in the height of summer.
+So you’ll want to bring layers and be prepared for rain and snow in the higher elevations, even in the summer.

 We didn’t want to accidentally get our hiking shoes or boots soaked, so we went out canoeing with our flip flops.
 And let’s just say we had really cold feet!